Integral cohomology of quotients via toric geometry: Examples of applications

 \end{itemize} \end{lemme} \begin{proof} We denote by $\delta$ half the class of the diagonal in $H^2(S^{[m]},\Z)$.
 We endow $H^2(S,\Z)$ with the cup-product.
-Since our automorphism is natural, we have an isometry and an isomorphism of $\Z[G]$-module:
+Since our automorphism is natural, we have an isometry and an isomorphism of $\Z[G]$-modules: